 In addition, a veteran’s spouse and dependent children alive when the veteran died are also eligible for burial at a VA national cemetery when their death occurs.

-The VA believes that it is essential to provide these burial benefits as a way to honor the service and sacrifice of our nation’s veterans.
-The NCA operates 150 national cemeteries and 33 soldiers’ lots and monuments across the country.
+The VA believes that it is essential to provide these burial benefits to honor the service and sacrifice of our nation’s veterans.
+The NCA operates 150 national cemeteries and 33 nationwide soldiers’ lots and monuments.

 A national cemetery is open to all members of the public, but to qualify, you must be: